gregorriegler/gregorriegler.github.io/_drafts/2020-07-25-levels-of-modularity.md

 ![Package by Feature](/assets/modularity/modularity_level1.svg){:width="25%" .textwrap}

 Package by Feature is much more desirable.
-It puts the names of features like Order, Cart and User at the top level which are screaming: "I am a Shop!".
+It puts the names of features like Order, Cart and User at the top level which are screaming[^ScreamingArchitecture]: "I am a Shop!".
 It helps us to quickly find the code we need to change.
 As the cohesion is increased, we typically just have to touch a single top level package when changing a feature.
 There is no *information hiding[^InformationHiding]* going on between the features though.